software-tools-books/js4ds/_en/interactive.md

 ```
 {: title="src/interactive/asteroids/DateSubmit.js"}

-- And run
+and run it:

 FIXME-23: screenshot

-- Handle date submission
+The next step is to handle date submission.
-  - Make the component reusable
+Since we're trying to instill good practices,
-- Caller will pass in:
+we will make a reusable component whose caller will pass in:

-  - Text label
+- a text label;
-  - Variable to update with current value of text box
+- a variable to update with the current value of a text box;
-  - Function to call when text box value changes
+- a function to call when text box's value changes, and
-  - Function to call when button clicked to submit
+- another function to call when button clicked to submit.

 ```js
 const DateSubmit = ({label, value, onChange, onCommit}) => {